-Brady Bonds are issued by the Government of a country.
+The Government of a country issues Brady Bonds.
 An emerging or developing country issues such bonds denominated in the U.S. dollar.
-And the main purpose of issuing such a bond is to lower a country’s debt.
+And the primary purpose of issuing such a bond is to lower a country’s debt.

 Even though developing economies issue, these bonds enjoy the backing of the U.S. Treasury.
 Thus, they are an attractive financial instrument for the investors, promising them a regular and timely payment of the interest and principal.
 Therefore, it is also loosely called US Treasury bonds.